johannesulf/dsigma/docs/applications/des_y3.rst

 Stacking the Signal
 -------------------

-The total galaxy-galaxy lensing signal can be obtained with the following code.
-It first filters out all BOSS galaxies for which we couldn't find any source galaxy nearby.
-Then we divide it into jackknife samples that we will later use to estimate uncertainties.
-Finally, we stack the lensing signal in 4 different BOSS redshift bins and save the data.
+We stack the signal in four BOSS redshift bins.
+Lenses and randoms with no nearby source galaxies are removed first.
+Jackknife resampling with 100 fields is used to estimate uncertainties.

-We choose to include all the necessary correction factors.
-In addition to the matrix shear response correction (METACALIBRATION), we perform a random subtraction, which is highly recommended but not strictly necessary.
-Note that we don't apply a boost correction since this might be biased for DES given our boost estimator.
+We apply the METACALIBRATION matrix shear response correction, a scalar shear response correction (for blending) and subtract the signal around randoms.
+Random subtraction removes additive systematics, reduces noise, and is strongly recommended.
+We do not apply a boost correction, as our estimator may be biased for DES.

 .. code-block:: python